A week of Abel Prize celebrations

 Wreath-laying ceremony at the Abel Monument

-Abel Laureate Pierre Deligne will honour Niels Henrik Abel by laying down a wreath at the Abel Monument.
-Helge Holden, chair of the Abel board, will give a speech.
-Music.
-The event is open to the public.
+The Abel Laureate will honour Niels Henrik Abel by laying down a wreath at the Abel Monument.

 Dinner in honour of the Abel Laureate